amsgwbootcamp/burger/README.md

 #### Instruction to Execute

 To execute this application, please type server.js in the burger directory.

-Go to the browser and enter the following web address:

 Hope you enjoy the application.
 It was a very good assignment which really emphasized what we learned in class.